UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

 ### PyMongo

-PyMongo feels like the sqlite3 package of MongoDB, it's sorta clunky, and there's better solutions available.
+PyMongo feels like the sqlite3 package of MongoDB, it's sorta clunky, and I feel like there's better solutions.
+PyMongo seems quick and dirty, however it's effective.

 ### MongoEngine